Women in the MBA

 Resources for student mothers at BYU include:

-If you are a mother or mother-to-be and have additional questions, please connect with us to discuss your options, be connected with other MBA moms, and get additional resources.
+If you are a mother or mother-to-be and have additional questions, please contact us to discuss your options, connect with other MBA moms, and get additional resources.

 BYU Marriott MBA students benefit from the robust presence of the Women in Management (WIM) club, the prominent BYU Marriott women’s affiliate group.
 WIM’s mission is to provide professional development, networking opportunities, and support for women in BYU Marriott graduate programs.
 The club prepares women to make contributions in their future careers and to successfully manage the unique challenges and opportunities of being a woman in the business world.